30350n/printable-instruments/README.md

   I wasn't completely happy with this first version design wise, mainly because many of the module icon designs where copied from the original MI panel designs.
-  The icons which weren't, also had some consistency issues, which I tried to resolve.
+  The icons which weren't also had some consistency issues which I tried to resolve.

-  They also had some visible flaws, when I first ordered them from JLCPCB.
+  They also had some visible flaws when I first ordered them from JLCPCB.
   Many of the (cheaper) PCB Manufacturers seem to have a problem with filled silkscreen areas, where the silkscreen doesn't fully cover up the solder mask.
   Sometimes there are also visible lines in those areas.
-  Because of that, all the filled areas got removed.
+  Because of that all the filled areas got removed.